knative/docs/community/samples/serving/helloworld-r/index.md

 ## Before you begin

-- A Kubernetes cluster with Knative installed.
-Follow the [installation instructions](../../../../docs/install/) if you need to create one.
+- A Kubernetes cluster with [Knative installed](../../../../docs/install).
 - [Docker](https://www.docker.com) installed and running on your local machine, and a Docker Hub account configured (we'll use it for a container registry).